JLeonelMartins/appliance-store-platform/README.md

 This project demonstrates how to build a backend system close to a real-world microservices architecture.

-It includes synchronous communication with OpenFeign, asynchronous communication with Kafka, service discovery with Eureka, centralized configuration with Spring Cloud Config, API Gateway routing, resilience patterns, Docker-based infrastructure, event-driven processing with Debezium and the Transactional Outbox pattern, email delivery through Mailpit or SMTP, and a Postman collection to validate the complete business flow.
+It includes synchronous communication with OpenFeign, asynchronous communication with Kafka, service discovery with Eureka, centralized configuration with Spring Cloud Config, API Gateway routing, resilience patterns, Docker-based infrastructure, event-driven processing with Debezium and the Transactional Outbox pattern, email delivery through Mailpit or SMTP, a minimal React frontend to validate the purchase flow visually, and a Postman collection to validate the complete business flow.

 ---